konvajs/site/source/docs/select_and_transform/Stop_Transform.md

 title: HTML5 Canvas Stop Shape Transform
 ---

-If you need to stop transforming imidiatly you can use `stopTransform` methods of `Konva.Transformer` instance.
+If you need to stop transforming immediately you can use `stopTransform` methods of `Konva.Transformer` instance.

 Instructions: Try to resize a shape.
 If width of the shape is bigger then 200 transforming will be stopped.